Aliases for CDKN2C Gene

 GeneCards Summary for CDKN2C Gene

-CDKN2C (Cyclin-Dependent Kinase Inhibitor 2C (P18, Inhibits CDK4)) is a Protein Coding gene.
-Diseases associated with CDKN2C include choriocarcinoma of the testis and multiple endocrine neoplasia 1.
-Among its related pathways are GPCR Pathway and ERK Signaling.
+CDKN2C (Cyclin-Dependent Kinase Inhibitor 2C) is a Protein Coding gene.
+Diseases associated with CDKN2C include multiple endocrine neoplasia 1 and choriocarcinoma of the testis.
+Among its related pathways are Cellular Senescence and Cell Cycle, Mitotic.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase inhibitor activity.
 An important paralog of this gene is CDKN2B.

 UniProtKB/Swiss-Prot for CDKN2C Gene

 Interacts strongly with CDK6, weakly with CDK4.
 Inhibits cell growth and proliferation with a correlated dependence on endogenous retinoblastoma protein RB.